Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: A non-parametric estimator of the Sobol indices of order 1

-Figure shows how the non-parametric regressions (Nadaraya-Watson and wavelets) estimate conditional expectation appearing in the expressions of the Sobol indices.
-We can see that wavelet regression shows boundary effects as well as more noisy curves, but that it is more stable to treating higher frequencies. \\
+\paragraph{Case 1} The results are presented in Table \ref{tb:ishidet}.
+When comparing the MSE, the performances of the Jansen estimators are overall lower than the non-parametric estimators, but the bias is usually smaller.
+For $X_{1}$ and $X_{2}$, the Nadaraya-Watson and wavelet estimators have comparable performances, but for $X_{3}$ the Nadaraya-Watson estimator performs better.
+This is due to the fact that the window $h$ for this variable can be chosen large since the function to estimate is flat (see Figure \ref{fig:exampleIshi40000}).

+\paragraph{Case 2} The results are presented in Table \ref{tb:ishistoch}.
+As for Case 1, we see that in term of MSE, the non-parametric estimators overperform again the Jansen estimators.
+For $X_{1}$, the Nadaraya-Watson and wavelet estimators have comparable statistics, but the wavelet estimator is the best for $X_{2}$.

+Both non-parametric estimators depend on a tuning parameter: the window $h$ for Nadaraya-Watson and the constant $K$ for the wavelets.
+In Figure \ref{fig:HKvarie}, the MSE are plotted as functions of the window $h$ (for the estimator with Nadaraya-Watson) and of the constant $K$ (for our estimator with wavelets).
+The performances of the wavelet estimator are much more stable with respect to the values of $K$ on the stochastic Ishigami model (Case 2).

+To conclude these simulations on the stochastic Ishigami model, we plotted on logarithmic scales the MSE as function of the sample size $n$: see Figure \ref{fig:nvarie}.
+It is seen that the wavelet estimator is better than the Jansen estimator.
+For the wavelet estimator, the slope estimated with ordinary least squares equals to $-1.15$ for $X_{1}$ and $-1.12$ for $X_{2}$.
+This is in accordance with the value of $-$1 predicted by Corollary \ref{corol:vitesseconvergence}.

-These results suggest that the two proposed non-parametric estimators constitute an interesting alternative to the Jansen estimator, showing less variability and potentially requiring a lower number of simulations of the model, even in the deterministic setting of Case 1.
-In addition, the estimator based on Nadaraya-Watson leads to the lowest MSE for the Ishigami function, meanwhile the wavelet estimator seems to be more appropriate for functions showing higher frequencies.
+These results suggest that the proposed non-parametric estimator constitute an interesting alternative to the Jansen estimator, showing less variability and potentially requiring a lower number of simulations of the model, even in the deterministic setting of Case 1.